Semi-Supervised Semantic Image Segmentation with Self-correcting Networks: Experiments

 In this section, we evaluate all models on the PASCAL VOC 2012 segmentation benchmark~\cite{Pascal15}.
 This dataset consists of 1464 training, 1449 validation, and 1456 test images covering 20 foreground object classes and one background class for segmentation.
 An auxiliary dataset of 9118 training images is provided by~\cite{BharathICCV11ExtraPascalSeg}.
 We suspect, however, that the segmentation labels of ~\cite{BharathICCV11ExtraPascalSeg} contain a small amount of noise.
 In this section, we refer to the union of the original PASCAL VOC training dataset and the auxiliary set as the \textit{training} set.
 We evaluate the models mainly on the validation set and the best model is evaluated only once on the test set using the online evaluation server.

 In Table~\ref{table_pascal_est_alpha}, we show the performance of different variants of our model for different sizes of the fully supervised set $\F$.
 The remaining examples in the training set are used as $\W$.
 We make several observations from Table~\ref{table_pascal_est_alpha}: i) The ancillary model that predicts segmentation labels given an image and its object bounding boxes performs well even when it is trained with a training set as small as 200 images.
-This shows that this model can also provide a good training signal for the weakly supervised set that lacks segmentation labels. ii) The linear self-correction model typically performs better than no self-correction model supporting our idea that combining the primary and ancillary model for inferring segmentation labels results in better training of the primary model. iii) The convolutional self-correction model performs better than the linear self-correction while eliminating the need for defining an $\alpha$ schedule.
+This shows that this model can also provide a good training signal for the weak set that lacks segmentation labels. ii) The linear self-correction model typically performs better than no self-correction model supporting our idea that combining the primary and ancillary model for inferring segmentation labels results in better training of the primary model. iii) The convolutional self-correction model performs comparably or better than the linear self-correction while eliminating the need for defining an $\alpha$ schedule.
 Fig.~\ref{vis_pascal_main} shows the output of these models.

-Table~\ref{table_pascal_mix} compares the performance of the self-correcting models against different baselines and published results.
+Table~\ref{table_pascal_mix} compares the performance of our models against different baselines and published results.
 In this experiment, we use 1464 images as $\F$ and 9118 images originally from the auxiliary dataset as $\W$.
 Both self-correction models achieve similar results and outperform other models.
-The EM-fixed baseline~\cite{PapandreouICCV15ExpMax} trained using the DeepLabv3+~\cite{ChenECCV18Deeplabv3plus} architecture achieves 79.25\% on the validation set while the original paper has reported 64.6\% using DeepLabv1 trained with the same split.
-In the lower half of Table~\ref{table_pascal_mix}, we also record previously published results (using a different network architecture) that use the same data split and annotation for fully-supervised training